 The National Mall is one of DC’s most prized possessions and is a great green space for having a leisurely walk or picnic.
 The Mall is home to many of the city’s most famous memorials and monuments that have become very popular tourist attractions.
 A walk through the National Mall on your first morning in Washington DC will help to refresh or educate you on several of the political and historical events and individuals that have shaped the US and indeed the world.
 Some of the most well-known and visited landmarks that you should make sure to see include:

-• Thomas Jefferson Memorial
+- Thomas Jefferson Memorial

-• Korean War Veterans Memorial
+- Korean War Veterans Memorial

-• Vietnam Veterans Memorial
+- Vietnam Veterans Memorial

-• Martin Luther King Jr Memorial
+- Martin Luther King Jr Memorial

-• National World War II Memorial
+- National World War II Memorial

 Tour the Smithsonian National Museum of Natural History

-After touring the National Mall, head over to the Smithsonian National Museum of Natural History – an amazing, educational and free attraction (a private tour is available as well).
-The Smithsonian National Museum of Natural History is one of the world’s most visited natural history museums and is one of many museums across the US administered by the Smithsonian Institution
+After touring the National Mall, head over to the Smithsonian National Museum of Natural History – an amazing, educational, and free attraction (a private tour is available as well).
+The Smithsonian National Museum of Natural History is one of the world’s most visited natural history museums and is one of many museums across the US administered by the Smithsonian Institution.

-It houses over 145 million artefacts, including fossils, minerals, plants, and human cultural pieces.
+It houses over 145 million artifacts, including fossils, minerals, plants, and human cultural pieces.
 Notable exhibits that you should make sure to visit include the Hope Diamond, the Hall of Human Origins, and the Dinosaur Hall.
 Opened in 1910, the museum offers free admission and is a center for research and education, attracting millions of visitors each year.

 FBI HQ Tour (US Citizens only)